2017 New England Patriots season: AFC Championship: vs. (3) Jacksonville Jaguars

 This marked the fifth playoff meeting between the two clubs with the Patriots now holding a 4–1 advantage.
-This was their second meeting in the AFC Championship game, the Patriots winning in 1996 as well.
+This was their second meeting in the AFC Championship Game, the Patriots winning in 1996 as well.

 The Pats overall record improved to 15–3.
+As of 2025, this remains both the last time the Patriots had played against the Jaguars in the playoffs and the last time the AFC Championship game was held in Gillette Stadium.